 HAVE A WATER HOSE, SMALL KIDDY POOL OR WATER TANK FOR KIDS TO WASH ALL THE GOO OFF BEFORE LEAVING.
 YOU MAY WANT TO ASSIGN SOMEONE TO THE WATER HOSE TO HELP KIDS WASH OFF.

 STOP THE ACTIVITIES 10 MINUTES BEFORE PICKUP TIME AND BEGIN “KID” CLEAN-UP.

 A few things that you should have on hand for a slime event!

-Volunteers…Not only for the event but for helping to prepare slime and setting up event.
-This event can be very time consuming (making slime) make a day of it and invite several people to help.
+Volunteers…Not only for the event but for helping to prepare slime and setting up the event.
+This event can be very time-consuming (making slime) make a day of it and invite several people to help.
 Youth volunteers are perfect for this event.

 Camera- Have someone take LOTS of pictures.